eric-hansen/paragon-api/README.md

 ## TODO

-1. Make this use promise-style logic instead
+[x] Make this use promise-style logic instead
-2. Support more endpoints when the API is updated
+[] Support more endpoints when the API is updated
-3. Add in some extra features??
+[] Add in some extra features??
+[] Write tests
+[] Implement mocking for API calls to Paragon services (yes, for tests, but a reminder to do it would be nice)